schadenfred/proscrypt-koans/README.md

 Which if you think about it, is kind of like solving a koan about solving koans.

-And which if I think about it, is kind of like saying I've introduced you to recursion in programming.
-We'll explore recursion in more depth later, but for now you may think of recursion as not unlike Russell Brand fixing his hair inside a house of mirrors.
+And which if I think about it, is kind of like saying I've introduced you to recursion in programming, which is something you can learn about later, once you've figured out if you even like developing.
+For now you may think of recursion as Russell Brand fixing his hair inside a house of mirrors.

 And now I'm going to bastardize a French culinary phrase.